-We’ve recently discovered the joys of Liquid Watercolour Paint here in my daycare, and while I absolutely love ours for their vibrant colour and versatility, they can be expensive to buy.
+We’ve recently discovered the joys of Liquid Watercolour Paint here in my daycare, and while I love them for their vibrant colour and versatility, they can be expensive to buy.
 Well, recently we decided to do one of those classic science activities and turn our old, dried up markers into our very own liquid watercolour paints.

 These liquid watercolours turned out SO well!
 Can you believe these paints were made with a few old markers and some water?